 In order to compete with this, you can offer to let the seller control the timeline and do everything you can on your end to expedite the process:

 - Work with a buyer’s agent who can help you navigate the process and paperwork quickly and efficiently.

-- Be available — this isn’t the time to go on a trip or turn your phone off.
+- Be available.
 If you’re ready to answer the seller’s questions at a moment’s notice, you may very well come across as easier to deal with than a cash buyer.